zeerd/dlt-viewer-android/README.md

 ## Build (Android Studio)

 Nothing to say about this.
 Just follow the hints of android studio itself.
-I am really not good at the android studio thingsgit .
+I am really not good at the android studio things .

 ## Build (Linux Terminal)